How MDM software can help in SOC-2 compliance

 This principle assures that the sensitive data of an organization must remain confidential.

-• Access management and encryption approach: For this MDM software can restrict access to data based on need, authority, and role.
+• Access management and encryption approach: For this MDM policy can restrict access to data based on need, authority, and role.
 The principle of least privilege can be implemented to manage access to resources.
 Similarly, confidentiality can be preserved with the help of encryption algorithms, VPN technology, and pre-configured Wi-Fi networks.

 Privacy